tombrille/svelteplot/src/routes/features/plot/+page.md

 ## Core plot

 SveltePlot provides a lot of convenience features with the unfortunate side-effect of blowing up the bundle size a bit.
 In situations where this is a concern, you may use a more light-weight version of the Plot component.
-Note that you need to explicitely include all marks that you want, such as grids or axis marks.
+Note that you need to explicitly include all marks that you want, such as grids or axis marks.

 ```svelte live
 <script>